sambit-giri/SimplePythonPackageTemplate/README.md

 # simple_python_package_template

 This is a simple python package template that can be forked and used.
+More documentation can be found at its [readthedocs](https://simple-python-package-template.readthedocs.io/) page.

 ## Package details